 - 100 households showed up for our last day of virtual Kadima@BJ.

 These virtual months have given us the opportunity to reflect on what worked well, make tweaks where needed, and have informed our planning for the upcoming school year.
-We look forward to learning together in the fall!
+We look forward to learning together!

 New 7th Grade Model